 Vaccines are an important part of the preventative care program for your cat.

-The most common vaccinations we offer and recommend at the Albuquerque Cat Clinic are Rabies, RCP and Fline Leukemia.
+The most common vaccinations we offer and recommend at Albuquerque Cat Clinic are Rabies, RCP and Feline Leukemia.

 RCP stands for Rhinotracheitis (also known as herpes virus), Calici virus, and Panleukopenia (also known as distemper).
 The RCP vaccination protects your cat from upper respiratory infection and is recommended for all cats, even if they are indoor only.

 The virus is spread in the saliva and nasal secretions of infected cats; infection is transmitted through prolonged contact with infected cats, bite wounds, and from an infected mother cat to her kittens.
 Its suppresses the cat’s immune system, making that cat more susceptible to other kinds of infection and disease.
-It is important to have your cat tested and vaccinated against Feline Leukemia.
+We recommend a series of two feline leukemia vaccinations 1 month apart for all cats under 1 year of age, as this is when they are most vulnerable to infection.
+In cats over 1 year of age, we will work with you to determine if your cat’s lifestyle puts them at risk, and whether or not this vaccination is appropriate.
 The experts at the Albuquerque Cat Clinic will discuss vaccinating your cat against Feline Leukemia and give you advice if your cat is already infected.
-For more information, please visit http://www.catvets.com
+For more information, please visit catvets.com